sensu/sensu-docs-legacy/docs/0.26/api/silenced-api.md

   : - `check`
      - **required**: true, unless `subscription` is specified
      - **type**: String
-     - **description**: Specifies the check which the silencing override applies to.
+     - **description**: Specifies the check which the silence entry applies to.
      - **example**: "check_haproxy"
   : - `creator`
      - **required**: false